-As you start to create or make edits to your resume, an area that may be overlooked for its importance is a skills section.
-Clearly your skills need to be properly highlighted throughout your resume, but it’s also crucial to specifically list the skills you have in order to better stand out as an applicant.
+As you start to create or make edits to your resume, an area that may be overlooked for its importance is the skills section.
+Clearly, your skills need to be properly highlighted throughout your resume, but it’s also crucial to specifically list the skills you have in order to better stand out as an applicant.

 Why You Need a Skills Section